Graph Convolutions Enrich the Self-Attention in Transformers!: Experiments

-\paragraph{Experimental Setting.} We integrate GFSA into three pre-trained large language models: BERT, ALBERT, and RoBERTa.
-We evaluate them on the GLUE benchmark, which includes three categories of natural language understanding tasks: i) single-sentence tasks CoLA and SST-2; ii) similarity and paraphrasing tasks MRPC, QQP, and STS-B; iii) natural language inference tasks MNLI, QNLI, and RTE.
-For the MNLI task, we experiment on both the matched (MNLI-m) and mismatched (MNLI-mm) versions.
-Following ~\citep{devlin2019bert}, we report Matthews correlation for CoLA, F1 scores for QQP and MRPC, Spearman correlations for STS-B, and accuracy scores for the other tasks.
+\paragraph{Setting.} We integrate GFSA into 3 pre-trained large language models: BERT, ALBERT, and RoBERTa.
+We evaluate them on the GLUE benchmark, which includes 3 categories of natural language understanding tasks: i) single-sentence, ii) similarity and paraphrasing, and iii) natural language inference tasks.
 For each task, we select the best hyperparameters for GFSA, and the other hyperparameters are fixed.
-We compare our GFSA with ContraNorm~\citep{guo2023contranorm}, one of the related methods that address oversmoothing.
-We finetune ContraNorm with the recommended hyperparameters in the original paper.
-We initialize with pretrained language model and finetune with added GFSA for 5 epochs.
 The detailed experimental settings are in Appendix~\ref{app:nlu-setup}.

 \paragraph{Results.} The results are shown in Table~\ref{tab:glue}.
 When GFSA was plugged into backbones, average performance scores improved across all models over pure backbones.
 This indicates that GFSA is effective in both large models like BERT and RoBERTa, as well as relatively smaller models like ALBERT.
-It is worth mentioning that in the case of RoBERTa finetuned on the CoLA dataset, there is a large margin increase from 60.34\% to 64.11\%, which is a 3.77\% improvement with only 144 additional parameters.
-When compared to ContraNorm, GFSA shows a greater performance improvement on average. \Figref{fig:attn_vis_nlp} in Appendix~\ref{app:vis} shows that these performance enhancements can be attributed to addressing the oversmoothing issue through the designed graph filter.
+It is worth mentioning that in the case of RoBERTa finetuned on the CoLA dataset; there is a significant margin increase from 60.34\% to 64.11\%, which is a 3.77\% improvement with only 144 additional parameters.
+When compared to ContraNorm, GFSA shows a greater performance improvement on average.
+Fig.~\ref{fig:attn_vis_nlp} in Appendix~\ref{app:vis} shows that these performance enhancements can be attributed to addressing the oversmoothing issue through the designed graph filter.